Unidata/IDV/release/certs.md

           -u <email> -p <app-specific password>
     ```

     If this command was successful, you will get a token.
-If upload is not successful, you will get a lengthy error log with some obscure error codes.
+If upload was not successful, you will get a lengthy error log with some obscure error codes.
 In that case, just try again.
-Sometimes I had to try a few times before it works.
+Sometimes, you'll to try a few times before it works.

     Hopefully, after a few minutes you will get an email saying that your application has been successfully notarized.
 If not successful, you'll have to run